tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 If you’ve survived a trauma, be aware of your movement patterns and frozen or numbed areas in your body.
 Do not pathologize them or blame yourself for holding on to them.
 Sealing off painful or damaged areas is a very good coping mechanism because until you have skills, the pains you carry can seem overwhelming.

-Sadness is your psyche’s water-bearer.
-It helps you slow down and feel your losses, and it helps you release what needs to be released.
-It helps you trust in the flow of time, in the surprising flow of vision and inspiration, and in the ebb and flow of human relationships.

-When you move into the softened releasing posture of sadness, you can uncouple yourself from the ideas, situations, or people you’ve outgrown or whom you attached to with improper intent.
-Sadness moves forward to question your outdated or hollow attachments in a slow and persistent manner, and it asks you to release them back into the flow of life.

-When your anger and your sadness are harmonized in your psyche, they can help you release outworn ideas or unworkable relationships while you restore your authentic purpose.
-When you release dead weight and restore yourself to a focused and upright position, you’ll feel rejuvenated and wiser.

-Your anger will protect you from experiencing your sadness unless you’re safe enough to do so.
-Your anger knows that sadness is real soul-work, and it won’t allow you to move into it until you’re safe enough to do so.

-When you can dance with your anger and sadness, you won’t second-guess or wrestle with any anger that arises in front of your sadness.
-You’ll realize that anger actually exists to strengthen you when your boundary and self-image are challenged.

-People who lead with sadness are often children of raging or addicted parents.
-They have experienced firsthand the horrors committed in the name of anger, and as a result, they have completely dropped their anger.
-However, this is not a condition, but a choice.

-People who lead with sadness often struggle with physical and emotional instability, cycling depressions and anxieties, unworkable relationships, and excruciating loneliness.
-They must realize that leading with their survival skills instead of their authentic emotions ensures that they will remain in survival mode.

-The practice for sadness is simple: you just stop, drop into yourself, and set your boundary strongly as you ask the internal questions, What must be released. and What must be rejuvenated.
-Sadness brings incredible healing energies with it.

-When you’re inflexible and desiccated, you need to bring flow and relaxation back to your life.
-When you’re tense and stagnant, you must move toward joy and happiness, which cannot and will not heal you.
-When you require deep relaxation and deep release, you must move honorably and meaningfully into sadness.

-When we encounter sadness, we usually try to make the person around us smile.
-However, very few people are given the time or permission to feel truly sad.
-We dry their tears, hug them, and make jokes.

-Sadness is a natural emotion that helps you deal with specific situations, and it helps you rejuvenate and renew before moving on.
-However, if you can ask your body to don the posture of despair, you’ll immediately feel the difference between it and sadness.

-When your sadness is trapped, your mind and body will become clogged, and you’ll probably dissociate to get away from the whole mess.
-When you can break through despair and restore your flow, you’ll be able to live again.

 When you channel despair, you’ll release a massive clog in your psyche.
 If you’re not grounded and centered, you may be knocked down by the sudden restoration of your flow, so make sure you ground and focus yourself before you begin.